Heart of LA Democratic Club Constitution and Bylaws

 5. In order for a member’s name to be submitted as one of This Club’s representatives to CDP Pre-Endorsing Conferences, the member must submit a signed written declaration of intent to the Selection Committee declaring their intent to support This Club’s endorsed candidates at the Pre-Endorsing Conferences by voting for them thereat.

-The Executive Board shall consist of the President, Vice President - Programs, Vice President - Membership, Vice President - Political Strategy, Vice President - Political Organizing, Vice President - Community Outreach, Vice President - Communications, Secretary, and Controller/Treasurer.
+The Executive Board shall consist of the President, Vice President - Programs, Vice President - Membership, Vice President - Elections, Vice President - Legislative Advocacy, Vice President - Organizing, Vice President - Community Outreach, Vice President - Communications, Secretary, Controller/Treasurer, and At-Large Members as set forth below.
 They shall be elected in January to serve two-year terms which run from February 1 to January 31.

 Conflict of Interest: Executive Board members are the leaders and the “face” of the Heart of L.A.
 Democratic Club within the Democratic party, and vis-à-vis the public.
 As such, Executive Board members are expected to actively avoid situations in which there is an actual or apparent conflict of interest between themselves and the Club.
 Thus:

-The President, Political Strategy Vice President, Political Organizing Vice President, and Communications Vice President may not serve on a board or other governing entity of any other LACDP-chartered Democratic Club.
+The President, Vice President - Elections, Vice President - Organizing, Vice President - Legislative Advocacy and Vice President - Communications may not serve on a board or other governing entity of any other LACDP-chartered Democratic Club.
 Should such a situation arise where one of these members is elected or appointed to such an entity, the member shall resign their position either from this Board or the other entity.

 Executive Board members are discouraged from providing personal endorsements or significant financial support to Democratic candidates for political office, where (1) there is significant Democratic competition for the office in question; (2) the Club has not yet endorsed a candidate, and (3) the Club expects that it will take up the race for endorsement